Webgardener/bbl-ansible-vault/README.md

 Once you are done with the editor session, the file will be saved as encrypted data.
 The default cipher is [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

-Cd into the root directory and run the command `vagrant up --no-provision`, and your VM should bootstrap itself into existence, ready to work with.
+Cd into the root directory and run the command `vagrant up`, and your VM should bootstrap itself into existence, ready to work with.

 Then ssh to your VM using `vagrant ssh` and run the following command :